 Step 2: Have all researchers involved successfully complete IRB training and submit documentation to the IRB Committee

 Like most other IRBs, the FinnU IRB requires all researchers involved in human participants research to have successfully completed IRB training within the past five years.
-Acceptable training includes successfully completing the NIH Office of Extramural Research’s Protecting Human Research Participants (PHRP) training.
+Acceptable training includes successfully completing the Office for Human Research Protections online training module through the United States Department of Health and Human Services.
 Other IRB training certifications will be considered on an individual basis.
-To take the PHRP training, go to: http://phrp.nihtraining.com/users/login.php.
+To take the OHRP training, go to: OHRP Lesson 2 Module.

 Step 3.
 Determine Whether the Research is Exempt